 Girls in STEM: A Necessary Transition

 The world is changing, in fact, it HAS changed.
-Are your children prepared for the ?
-Here are some facts science and technology age?
-Let's talk about changes in the current and future workforce that every parent, especially groups that are currently under-represented in STEM careers, should know.
+Are your children prepared for the future?
+Here is some vital information about changes in the current and future workforce that every parent, especially groups that are currently under-represented in STEM careers, should know.

 Science, technology, engineering and mathematics (STEM) workers drive our nation’s innovation and competitiveness by generating new ideas, new companies and new industries.
 However, U.S. businesses frequently voice concerns over the supply and availability of STEM workers.
 Sustaining our nation's position as a leader of innovation and cutting edge technologies will require contributions of every brilliant mind that imagines possibilities without limitations.
 Solving the world's problems now and into the future will require a diversity of ideas and creative innovation.

 Over the past 10 years and projecting for the next 10 years, STEM jobs are expected to grow three times as fast as growth in non-STEM jobs.
 STEM workers are also less likely to experience joblessness than their non-STEM counterparts.
 Science, technology, engineering and mathematics workers play a key role in the sustained growth and stability of the U.S. economy, and are a critical component to helping the U.S. win the future.
 We must engage all available brilliance to "make America great."
 The concern is the lack of engagemet of Black and Brown females in this mega growth industry.
 Look at the statistics and the disparity:

 Women make up 28% of the current science and engineering workforce.
 Of this percentage, women of color comprise about 5%

 26% of computing-related jobs are held by women.
 Just 3% of computing-related jobs are held by African-American women